Blog

 5) Digitally Measuring, Rendering and Analysis

-Digitally measuring the site provides accurate scan data detail.
-This detail will provide critical pieces of information such as how parallel the building walls are to the floor.
+Digitally measuring the site provides accurate scan data which supplies critical pieces of information for the design, such as how parallel the building walls are to the floor.
 Using these measurements ensures the cantilever staircase will fit and function as required.
-Creating a rendering of the finished stair before fabrication allows for the visualization of a variety of decorative finishes before creating the final product.
+Creating a rendering of the finished stair before fabrication allows for visualizing proposed decorative finishes.
+This helps to finalize the design before producing the final product.

 Stress analysis of cantilever stair exaggerating deflection

 At Keuka Studios, we custom fabricate residential and commercial stairs and railings to fit your style, space, and requirements.
-To learn more about how each cable railing project moves from vision to reality, take a look at our custom railing design process.
+To learn more about how each project moves from vision to reality, see our custom railing design process.
 We take pride in building craftsman-quality and commercial-grade stairs and railings for interior and exterior applications.
-Contact us to get started on your project.
+Get in touch to start your project with us!.

 Share and Enjoy !